 The Story of Giles Corey and the Salem Witch Trials

-During the trials, the young accusers would be present in the court room, writhing and screaming in supposed pain.
+During the trials, the young accusers were reportedly present in the court room, writhing and screaming in supposed pain.
 Specific accusations included seeing the accused transform into animals, the accused coming to their bedside to torture them, suckling a yellow bird between their fingers, and asking them to sign the devil’s book.

 While many accused witches died by hanging, or while in jail, Giles Corey’s death was different.
 Corey was a prosperous farmer in Salem.
 He was married three times, to wives Margaret, Mary, and Martha.
 During the Salem witch trials, Corey and his wife Martha were accused of witchcraft.
 Accuser Mercy Lewis testified that the apparition of Corey appeared before her, asking her to sign the devil’s book.
 Corey sat in prison for five months, awaiting trial.

-While the heavy stones were placed upon Giles Corey’s chest, he did not yell out in pain, nor did he give in to his tormentors requests.
-Instead, he is famously known for shouting out “more weight!”, every time he was asked to make a plea.
-It is clear that his intention was to die by pressing, in the hopes of saving his wife, and preserving his farm and possessions for the sake of his children.
+While the heavy stones were placed upon Giles Corey’s chest, he did not yell out in pain, nor did he give in to his tormentors’ requests.
+Instead, he is famously known for shouting out “more weight!” every time he was asked to make a plea.
+It is clear that his intention was to die, in the hopes of saving his wife and preserving his farm and possessions for the sake of his children.
 Around noon on September 19, 1692, Corey died from pressing.

-The witch trials of Salem, which became a highly influential event in U.S. history, have been used in political rhetoric and popular literature to highlight the dangers of isolationism, religious extremism, false accusations, and breakdowns in due process.
+The Salem Witch Trials, which have become a highly influential event within United States history, have been used in political rhetoric and popular literature to highlight the dangers of isolationism, religious extremism, false accusations, and breakdowns in due process.

-Featured image: The Salem Witch Trials: "Trial of George Jacobs, August 5, 1692" by Thomkins H. Matteson. ( Wikimedia Commons )
+Top image: The Salem Witch Trials: "Trial of George Jacobs, August 5, 1692" by Thomkins H. Matteson.
+Source: Public domain

 By M R Reese